AidaAmini/DyGIE-MECHANIC/README.md

 # COFIE: COVID-19 Open Functional Information Extraction

-This repository contains models, datasets and experiments described in [Extracting a Knowledge Base of Mechanisms from COVID-19 Papers](TBA)
+This repository contains models, datasets and experiments described in [Extracting a Knowledge Base of Mechanisms from COVID-19 Papers](TBA).

 # COFIE / COFIE-G datasets
 We provide two annotated datasets:
 - COFIE: Coarse-grained mechanism relations (`Direct` and `Indirect`)
-- COFIE-G: Granular mechanism relations (`subject-predicate-object`)
+- COFIE-G: Granular mechanism relations (`Subject-Predicate-Object`)

 <img src="https://github.com/AidaAmini/DyGIE-COFIE/blob/master/COFIE.png" width="500" height="500"> <img src="https://github.com/AidaAmini/DyGIE-COFIE/blob/master/COFIE-G.png" width="400" height="320">

 COFIE is available in `data/cofie/[train,dev,test].json`.
 The gold labeled data of dev and test sets for evaluation is in `cofie-gold/[dev,test]-gold.tsv`
 COFIE-G is in `data/cofie-t/split/[train,dev,test].json`.
 Gold labels are in `cofie-t-gold/[dev,test]-gold.tsv`

 ## Pretrained models
 We provide models pre-trained on COFIE and COFIE-G.

 ### Downloads

 Run `scripts/pretrained/get_cofie_pretrained.sh` to download all the available pretrained models to the `pretrained` directory.
 If you only want one model, here are the download links.